 Transmitting your customs documentation electronically via FedEx® Electronic Trade Documents (ETD) can help you avoid delays at customs.
 Getting started takes just a few simple steps.

 Submit customs document ahead of shipping.

 Detailed document preparation center.

 Stay Informed with FedEx Emails

-Keep up with the lastest FedEx offers and learn how you can make shipping and printing even easier with timely email updates.
+Keep up with the latest FedEx offers and learn how to make shipping and printing easier with timely email updates.